kevhauma/AnalyzeFolder/README.md

 3. start script by typing "node analyze.js [PATH]"

-options -c or -s to sort by file count or file size
+options -c or -s to sort by file count or file size (default sorted by size)

 4. find output CSV in folder